-They take fast actions as they are more interested in what you are offering.
+They take fast action as they are more interested in what you are offering.

 Click To Open Rate

-You can use the metric for knowing how effective the email content is working and this indicator will help you in getting insights into your email performance.
+You can use the metric to know how effective the email content is working, and this indicator will help you in getting insights into your email performance.

-Also, you get a valuable understanding of how your message, design, and CTA are affecting the recipient, and how these elements are interacting with them.
+Also, you get a valuable understanding of how your message, design, and CTA are affecting the recipient and how these elements interact with them.